35 Similes for Slow – As Slow as a Snail

 Meaning: A cat that is lounging around and napping can be an image of pure sluggishness.

-• Example Sentence 1: “Her reaction time in the meeting was as slow as a sleepy cat, and she seemed distracted.”
+• “Her reaction time in the meeting was as slow as a sleepy cat, and she seemed distracted.”

-• Example Sentence 2: “The morning passed as slow as a sleepy cat, with everyone in a lazy mood.”
+• “The morning passed as slowly as a sleepy cat, with everyone in a lazy mood.”

 Other Ways to Say: